alipzsh/knowledge-base/command_Injection.md

 the attacker extends the default functionality of a vulnerable application, causing it to pass commands to the system shell.

+sometimes, you might need to add space after the injected code.
 ## basic

 `productId=2&storeId=1`